shanep-cs2/lesson24/README.md

 ## Overview

 In this lab you will write your own version of insertion sort and then write a set of tests to ensure that your algorithm is correct.
-The insertion sort algorithm is given to you in the book your task is to write tests and make the required modifications.
+The insertion sort algorithm is given to you in the book, however it is written to only use arrays of integers.
+Our implementation is going to use the List interface and work with any object using generics!

 ## Videos